dash-docs-el/helm-dash/README.md

 (add-hook 'go-mode-hook 'go-doc)
 ```

+### Only one docset

+To narrow the search to just one docset, type its name in the
+beginning of the search followed by a space.
+If the docset contains
+spaces, no problemo, we handle it :D.

 ## Caveats

 **Update**: helm-dash is working in Mac OSX now.
 We've changed the way to execute